kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

 <h1>Compatibility with the deprecated v1beta1 contract</h1>

-In order to ease the transition for providers, the v1bet2 version of the Cluster API contract _temporarily_ preserve compatibility with the deprecated v1beta1 contract; compatibility will be removed tentatively in AUG 26.
+In order to ease the transition for providers, the v1beta2 version of the Cluster API contract _temporarily_ preserve compatibility with the deprecated v1beta1 contract; compatibility will be removed tentatively in August 2026.

-With regard to terminal failures:
+With regards to terminal failures:

 In case a Control Plane provider reports that a ControlPlane resource is in a state that cannot be recovered (terminal failure) by setting `status.failureReason` and `status.failureMessage` as defined by the deprecated v1beta1 contract,